wvteijlingen/JS-UndoManager/README.md

 ###Registering undo actions###
 Registering undo actions is done using `registerUndoAction(target, func, arg, data)`.
 When the action is undone, the function `func` will be called with the array `arg` as arguments and `target` as `this`.
 When an action is registered while undoing, it is added to the redo stack.
 This way, the redo stack is automatically populated.
+Registering an action while not undoing or redoing will clear the redo stack to ensure integrity and avoid invalid states.

 ````javascript
 var value = 0;